BuxOrg/bux-cli/docs/commands/buxcli_transaction.md

   -c, --txconfig string   Transaction Configuration -i, --txid string       Transaction ID
-  -w, --woc               Optional flag to use WhatsOnChain for additional transaction data
+  -w, --woc               Optional flag to use WhatsOnChain for additional transaction data -p, --xpriv string      Xpriv used for signing the transaction
 ```

 ### Options inherited from parent commands